SWAMP - Additional California Websites

 - Department of Fish and Wildlife's Aquatic Invasive Species Management Plan

-California Invasive Plant Council (IPC)
+- CA Invasive Plant Council (IPC) – Inventory of Invasive Plants

 Reducing the Introduction and Distribution of Aquatic Non- Native Invasive Species through Outreach, an educational program for the San Francisco Bay-Delta system.

 - Non-Native Reptiles and Amphibians Established In California

 This is a list of non-native reptiles and amphibians which have been introduced into California through the actions of humans.
 These species have established self-sustained breeding populations.
 Most of them have arrived recently, spread by humans either intentionally or accidentally.
 In some cases these established populations may prove to be only temporary and they will eventually die out.